Altarok/RubikCubeAlgoView/README.md

 # Visualization of Rubik Cube algorithms: OLL & PLL
-Obsidian plugin one can use to visualize Rubik Cubes algorithms.
+Obsidian plugin you can use to visualize Rubik Cubes algorithms.

+Ever wondered how an algorithm would look like after turning a cube?
+Well with this you will be able to once finished.

-Right now, it is able to show PLL algorithms only.
+Right now, it is able to show PLL and OLL algorithms only.
-Working on OLL right now.
 F2L to come.

-A normal usecase would look like this image.
-A cube with some arrows, followed by your favourite algorithm to solve it:

 <img width="381" height="356" alt="image" src="https://github.com/user-attachments/assets/768f0602-750f-4a62-93f2-3b44b513e6ac" />
 <img width="343" height="292" alt="image" src="https://github.com/user-attachments/assets/3ca9e76c-17f4-4c20-9354-a17f230e01e6" />